 "Against whom we must be on our guard," said the Abbé Plomb, "since

-example, though he was a Bishop, has left us but a very pagan interpretation of the
+example, though he was a Bishop, has left us but a very pagan

-to explaining the stones of the breast-plate of Aaron, and those that shine
+ingenuity to explaining the stones of the breast-plate of Aaron, and

-stones, to crown Our Lady's brow; but their poems showed
+precious stones, to crown Our Lady's brow; but their poems showed

 little variety, for they were all borrowed from the Libellus Corona

 Virginis, an apocryphal work ascribed to St. Ildefonso, and formerly

 The Abbe Gévresin rose and took an old book from the shelf.